Alumni Hall of Fame Inductees

 Known for his work in the film and documentary industry, Todd won an Emmy award in 1994 for his direction of The Legend of Billy the Kid.
 Now, in 1996, he is being recognized for his artistic and sensitive screen play, White Squall.

-PATRICIA LOCKWOOD ROBINSON –LINDER Penncrest High Class of 1965
+PATRICIA LOCKWOOD ROBINSON –LINDER Penncrest High School Class of 1965

 As a professor of language and literature, director, and author, Dr. Robinson-Linder is best known as the executive producer and founder of Exclamation Theatre, an outlet for aspiring artists.
 Her online service, The Green Room at the New Globe, flourishes as an educational instrument for writers, particularly playwrights and screen wrights.